-There are no errata or changes in JJunos OS Release 21.4R2 and 21.4R1 for Junos Fusion for enterprise documentation.
+There are no errata or changes in Junos OS Release 21.4R1 documentation for Junos Fusion for enterprise documentation.

 This section contains the procedure to upgrade or downgrade Junos OS and satellite software for a Junos fusion for enterprise.
 Upgrading or downgrading Junos OS and satellite software might take several hours, depending on the size and configuration of the Junos fusion for enterprise topology.